lawnvi/whisper/README_en.md

     <img src="https://github.com/lawnvi/whisper/blob/dev/.github/image/img_5.png" width="24%" style="border-radius: 6px;"/>
 </div>

-Feel free to reach out if you have any questions or need further assistance with Whisper!
+Feel free to reach out if you have any questions or need further assistance with whisper!